jonathancraddock/Jitbit-Config/README.md

 **The rounded box that surrounds custom fields on 'new ticket' page**

-For example, to draw additional attention to custom fields, particularly for new tech staff.
+For example, to draw additional attention to custom fields, particularly for new tech staff, who may not be familiar with Jitbit.

 ```css
 #trCustomFields td .outerroundedbox {